syncfusion-content/maui-docs/MAUI/Funnel-Charts/Getting-Started.md

 ## Register the handler

-Syncfusion.Maui.Core Nuget is a dependent package for all Syncfusion controls of .NET MAUI.
+Syncfusion.Maui.Core NuGet is a dependent package for all Syncfusion controls of .NET MAUI.
 In the MauiProgram.cs file, register the handler for Syncfusion core.

 {% highlight C# %}